Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 About Johns Hopkins University

-Since its inception in 1876, Johns Hopkins University has led scientific breakthroughs based on frequent research performed at the institution.
+Since its inception in 1876, Johns Hopkins University has led scientific breakthroughs through frequent research performed at the institution.

 Johns Hopkins was built on the foundation of teaching and research.
-The purpose of its founder was to establish an institute of knowledge and discovery to lead the world in the right direction.
+The purpose of its founder was to establish an institute of knowledge and discovery.

-The Johns Hopkins University main campus located in Baltimore sits on 140 acres, with an estimated enrollment of 30,500 undergraduate and graduate students.
+According to U.S. News & World Report, Johns Hopkins University’s main campus in Baltimore sits on 140 acres, with an estimated enrollment of 30,500 undergraduate and graduate students.

 Also Read: Best Schools for Biomedical Engineering